projectsveltos/sveltos/docs/getting_started/install/install.md

 - **Mode 2:** Sveltos agents will be created, per managed cluster, in the management cluster[^2].
 The agents, while centrally located, will still monitor their designated managed cluster’s API server.
 Sveltos leaves no footprint on managed clusters in this mode.

+!!!tip
+    Once Sveltos is deployed to the **management** cluster, it is automatically registered in the `mgmt` namespace with the name `mgmt`.
+Add-ons and applications can be deployed as soon as the appropriate Kubernetes labels are added to the cluster.
+For more details, see the [registration section](../../register/register-cluster.md/#register-management-cluster).

 ### Mode 1: Local Agent Mode (Manifest)

 Execute the below commands.